manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 **Why is this better?** Well there's two clear reasons in my mind:

-1. I think it's better as a user.
+1. **I think it's better as a user**.
 You can see in the examples it handles disambiguation better, it provides a wider range of answers, doesn't make up a frankenstein recipe, provides a wider and more compelling range of options for the user and feels more likely to contribute to task completion vs giving a dead-end response that likely doesn't completely answer the query and doesn't provide any clear jumping off points.
-2. I think it's better for the information ecosystem.
+2. **I think it's better for the information ecosystem**.
 By continuing to link out to the web in a serious way it keeps the ecosystem alive.
 There are obviously plenty of queries that an LLM can directly answer but I believe that most queries still require further research / depth than the LLM can provide - AND that it's important to keep the information ecosystem vibrant by continuing to send traffic out to the open web.

-(Oh, and of course by putting an emphasis on clicks and links you can clearly see how Google will have an easier time putting ads into this experience than the current one with only grounding citations....
-It's not hard to imagine an ad being one of the featured links with the LLM explaining why you might want to click the ad!)
+(Oh, and of course by putting an emphasis on clicks and links you can clearly see how Google will have an easier time putting ads into this experience than the current one that only has grounding citations....
+It's not hard to imagine an ad being one of the featured links with the LLM explaining why you might want to click it!)

-That said - this prototype isn't without it's flaws too:
+That said - this prototype isn't without it's flaws:

 * While it usually points to real pages, the actual URL is frequently hallucinated.
 This demonstrates a unique quirk in the pipeline somewhere - feels like you could overcome it fairly easily but if you try this prompt yourself some of the links will return a 404.
 * Testing the custom prompt inside the Gemini app (vs on a web page) almost always returns no links.
 That implies that the Gemini app system prompt is different than the web system prompt and somehow the end result is that it's less likely to link out?
-* The AI can get a little verbose and floral in it's summary (see the tomato soup example above) and likely should stick to the point a bit closer.
+* The AI can get a little verbose and floral in it's summary.
+Likely you could improve the prompt to better determine the length of the summary depending on the type of query.
 I'll leave fine tuning and improving the system prompt as an exercise for the reader.
+(If you write a better one email it to me!)

 ## Google is Grounded and needs to learn how to SOAR